Chief Executive Officer – Anthony Cavanagh

 Member: Kevin Moore

-Kevin is the Manager of Indigenous Community Business at RMIT in Melbourne, responsible for managing Indigenous business partnerships and relationships.
+Kevin is a VC Indigenous Pre-Doctoral Fellow at RMIT School of Management Melbourne, with his PhD topic on Victorian Treaty, Voices and Identity.
 Earlier roles at RMIT include Manager, Planning and Operations of RMIT’s Ngara Willim Centre which supports Indigenous people who work and study at RMIT; and Senior Advisor, Community Engagement.
 Kevin has a BA in Kyinandoo (Indigenous Studies).
 He is a member of RMIT’S Aboriginal Torres Strait Islander Employer Advisory Committee and the Education Research Group.

 On average 90% of Ganbina participants complete Year 12